GMP

 The interest element was not taxable at source (i.e. the Scheme was not to deduct tax).

-If the total interest income you received, including from other sources, was higher than your interest income allowance in the tax year 2023/24, you are responsible for reporting this to HMRC and paying any resulting tax due.
+If the total interest income you received, including from other sources, was higher than your interest income allowance in the tax year in which it was received, you are responsible for reporting this to HMRC and paying any resulting tax due.

 Income Tax band Personal Savings Allowance